J3698/j3698.github.io/_posts/2019-06-03-the-concept-generating-memorable-strings.markdown

 <script src="https://gist.github.com/J3698/7831de8b5a9d034e40b86ceb0f86a7a8.js"></script>

-To create a random word, we randomly pick two letters to start, and then iteratively use the last two letters of the current random word to to randomly pick the next letter.
+To create a random word, we randomly pick two letters to start, and then iteratively use the last two letters of the current random word to randomly pick the next letter.

 Here's <span class="code">randomWord(chain, length)</span>, which takes a chain